patela31/terraform-azurerm-vng/README.md

 Terraform module to create a Virtual Network Gateway to send encrypted traffic between an Azure virtual network and an on-premises location over the public Internet.
 Supports both VPN and ExpressRoute gateway types.
 VPN configuration supports ExpressRoute (private connection), Site-to-Site and Multi-Site (IPsec/IKE VPN tunnel).
 Optional active-active mode and point-to-site supported as well.

->## *Creating a virtual network gateway can take up to **45 minutes** to complete.
-When you create a virtual network gateway, gateway VMs are deployed to the gateway subnet and configured with the settings that you specify*
+>## *Virtual network gateway deployments can take as much as 30 minutes to complete.
+Gateway VMs are deployed to the GatewaySubnet (reserved subnet name in Azure for VNGs) in the VNET*

 Types of resources are supported: